skiffos/SkiffOS/configs/nvidia/tegra/README.md

 It's possible to flash only u-boot by modifying the flash.sh script, and a target for this will be added to Skiff later on.

+## Bootup Process

+The TX2 and recent boards boot from the internal eMMC, at mmcblk0p1.
+The Jetson Nano can boot to a SD card.

+A "secure boot" process is used, with multiple bootloaders:

+ - BootROM -> MB1 (TrustZone)
+ - MB2/BPMP -> (Non-Trustzone)
+ - Cboot (uses Little Kernel)
+ - Uboot
+ - Kernel

+Uboot is flashed to the mmcblk0p1 emmc partition.
+Skiff compiles u-boot properly for the boards, however it's not necessary to flash u-boot to begin using it.
+There are scripts included designed to "upgrade** a factory-flashed TX2 Ubuntu system to use Skiff, by overwriting the contents of the rootfs partition.

+A script is included to flash u-boot if desired.

+Cboot could be compiled from source, and the source is available from the official sources, however, Skiff does not (yet) compile cboot.

 ## Known Issues